HVAC/R 101: Where Does My Refrigerant Go?

 What is Best for Climate Change?

 We can’t help but circle back to the fact that even if we are making better decisions about the removal of waste ozone depleting substances (ODS), there is still a constant stream of ODS entering the atmosphere every day through leaks in active systems.
-Many companies are not operating in compliance.
-Do you know your leak rate?
+Many companies are not operating in compliance, and may not have environmental sustainability and corporate sustainability initiatives in place.
+This impacts their environmental footprint.
+For example, do you know your leak rate?

 It is estimated that 60 M lbs of refrigerant are recovered yearly.
 Roughly 18 M lbs goes back through proper reclaim channels for recycle or destruction and all the rest is reused (illegally), and if it is not destroyed then it is vented.
 Venting accounts for more than 90% of all refrigerants.

 As a lifelong recycler of refrigerants, and a passionate advocate for reducing refrigerants’ impact on climate change, it is apparent that recycling is not working.
 The technology is great, the companies doing the work are competent, but if gas is not destroyed it leaks into the atmosphere.
 The US government has never subsidized reclaim costs and the market is bearing the full responsibility to rely on supply/demand economics to support the entire recovery, transport, recycle, separation & destruction cost cycle.
 And it is only partially successful.
 Destruction has the greatest guarantee of reducing climate change because it ends the life of the molecule, whereas recycling can lead to future emissions if the next owner of the gas is not as responsible.

 We’ve cited Project Drawdown and how refrigerant management is the #1 solution to climate change, and proper destruction and leak management .
 According to information collected by Paul Hawken: